 “The most meaningful part of what I do is being involved in something that is far bigger than me,” shared Michael.
 “I believe in uniting with others to do something you may not be able to do on your own.
 None of this would be possible without the help and support of others.
 We are part of something so much bigger than us.
 We are seeing a difference, and it’s exciting.”

-“This wall is located outside of an all-boys home in a particularly violent neighborhood in the Dominican Republic,” says Sales Leader Eric Teets.
+“This wall is outside an all-boys home in a violent neighborhood in the Dominican Republic,” says Sales Leader Eric Teets.
 “When the boys step out of the home this is the first thing they see.
 The statement is: I can change the future.
 It reminds them to have hope.”